Work in a nursery

 - being a key person for specific children

 You may not need specific early years qualifications, although some jobs might require an approved level 2 qualification (equivalent to GCSEs).
 You can get these through a range of training providers.
-To earn while you learn, consider doing an early years practitioner level 2 apprenticeship.
+To earn while you learn, consider doing an early years educator apprenticeship.

 To find out what training is available where you live, speak to your local college, training provider or careers service.